Rudi Tröger: Public and private collections

 Numerous of the artist's works are in the possession of public institutions such as the Pinakothek der Moderne, the Staatliche Graphische Sammlung in Munich (Bayerische Staatsgemäldesammlungen) and the Städtische Galerie im Lenbachhaus in Munich.
-The British Museum in London, United Kingdom, the Saint Louis Art Museum in Saint Louis, USA and the Museum of Modern Art in New York, USA own lithographs and etchings by the artist as well.
+The British Museum in London, England, the Saint Louis Art Museum in Saint Louis, USA and the Museum of Modern Art in New York City, US own lithographs and etchings by the artist as well.

 In addition, Tröger's works are represented in renowned private collections, such as the former art collection of the German-American businessman Walter Bareiss, the art collection of Christian Graf Dürckheim and the collection of H. R. H. Herzog Franz von Bayern, who describes Tröger's works as among the most important works of art in his collection.